vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 system will hunt for a topic that matches keywords of the input and see if some matching topic has a responder to react to the input.
 If so, the system will switch to that topic.

-The new topic becomes the “active” topic and the old topic becomes “pending”, put on a list of topics to return to when the new topic becomes exhausted.
+The new topic becomes the "active" topic and the old topic becomes "pending", put on a list of topics to return to when the new topic becomes exhausted.
 This behavior is the default behavior and you can script other behavior by creating a control script to do so (advanced).